The-OpenROAD-Project/OpenLane/docs/source/flow_tutorial.rst

-This document includes tutorials for running an entire OpenROAD-based flow from RTL to GDSII.This tutorials includes GUI visualization, EDA tools,Design Explorations, and Different Design Experiments.
+This document includes tutorials for running an entire OpenROAD-based flow from RTL to GDSII.This tutorials includes GUI visualization, EDA tools, Design Explorations, and Different Design Experiments.
 Additionally, a brief description of each step in the flow is provided, facilitating the user’s comprehension and ease of usage.